oneapi-src/oneDNN/tests/benchdnn/doc/driver_sum.md

 The sum primitive accepts at least two input sources.
 That is why it has a slightly different interface than almost every other driver.
-Specifying several inputs is done via the special ':' delimiter, e.g. --sdt=f32:s32, which means that the first source will be of type f32 and the second will be s32.
-The driver requires the same amount of `--sdt` and `--stag` provided.
+Specifying several inputs is done via the special ':' delimiter, e.g. --sdt=f32:s32, which means that the first source will be of type f32 and the second will be s32. `--stag` option must either specify a single tag (this tag will be used for all input tensors) or specify the same number of tags as the number of data types in `--sdt` delimited by ':'.

 ## Scales